 As a business owner, should saving the world be a focus?

-I’ve heard the phrase “saving the world” used around me several times as of late.
-It’s been referenced in the terms of “I’m not trying to save the world” - as if doing your part to save the world is inappropriate.
-Let me clarify, these were business professionals, so it should be pointed out that “I’m not saving the world” was being used in the context within their role as a business professional.
-In hearing this, it made me reflect on whether or not I’m saving the world through my role as a business leader.
+I’ve heard the phrase “saving the world” several times lately.
+Mostly I have heard it in the context of “I’m not trying to save the world,” as if doing your part to save the world is inappropriate.
+Let me clarify.
+These were business professionals, so the phrase "I’m not saving the world” was used within their role as a business professional.
+But upon hearing this, it made me reflect on whether or not I’m saving the world through my role as a business leader.

-For me to be anything besides myself is difficult.
-In fact, I have to refrain from being too much of myself in some cases - the downside of a strong personality.
-There’s no difference when it comes to who I am in my personal life as well as within my role as a founder.
+To be anything besides myself is difficult.
+In fact, I have to refrain from being too much of myself in some cases.
+That's the downside of a strong personality.
+There’s no difference when it comes to who I am in my personal life versus my role as a founder.
 In fact, I feel more obligated to be myself as the owner of an organization that I am directing.
 I almost feel as if I’d be doing a disservice to hold back.
-For my organization to get only parts of me seems disingenuous on my part.
-After all, I am a heart-led leader and my best vision and leadership stems from my passion.
-To refrain from one of my greatest strengths would be a disappointment to those who I lead.
+For my organization to get only parts of me seems disingenuous.
+After all, I am a heart-led leader and my best vision and leadership stem from my passion.
+To refrain from one of my greatest strengths would disappoint those whom I lead.

 To take and to give are the two essential parts of an evolving pendulum.
-As a business owner, I am naturally given the status to take and to be served.
-To take and be served by employees, customers, and the community.
+As a business owner, I am naturally given the status to take and to be served—by employees, customers, and the community.
 After all, business is about generating (or taking) revenues and profits.
-Revenues and profits are the basic nature of a company - the lifeblood.
 However, to take means that something must be given in return.
-For employees - they are given a paycheck, for customers - a service or product, and for the community - a contribution to the economy.
+For employees, this means they are given a paycheck.
+For customers, this means they are provided with a service or a product.
+And for the community, this means we contribute to the economy.

-There are two sides of the pendulum that we are discussing - to give and to take.
-As a business leader, I have to ask myself if I am ok with the give and take pendulum leveling out, or leaning one way or the other.
-After all, there is the choice to take a little more and therefore have the pendulum lean towards the company's best interests.
-To do so would be in the shareholders best interest, right?
+We are discussing two sides of the pendulum—giving and taking.
+As a business leader, I must ask myself if I am okay with the give and take pendulum leveling out or leaning one way or the other.
+After all, there is the choice to take a little more and therefore have the pendulum lean toward the company's best interests.
+To do so would be in the shareholders' best interest, right?
 On the other hand, I could give more than I take.
-In that end, it would be known as goodwill.
-In all cases, it’s a choice and a free choice at that.
+To that end, it would be known as goodwill.
+In all cases, it’s a choice, and a free choice at that.

 If a company can take more than it gives and it is viewed as good in the eyes of shareholders, why can’t a company give more than it takes?
-From the outside, it seems like this would be the go to and easy decision—to give more than to take.
+From the outside, it seems like this would be the easy decision—to give more than to take.
 However, within the business world it is contrary to what one would think.
 It makes sense though, because profits are like oxygen for the survival of a business, so in theory it would be difficult to part with an ideology that maximized that lifeblood.

-Although it may seem like russian roulette, I’m not proposing suicide, I’m just suggesting generosity in the form of good will.
-Let me elaborate further - if I had bigger lungs than everything around me and I only needed fifty percent of the oxygen in my lungs, why wouldn’t I give the other fifty percent to the things around me that were at a deficit?
+Although it may seem like Russian roulette, I’m not proposing suicide.
+I’m simply suggesting generosity in the form of good will.
 The struggle is an ideology of scarcity versus abundance.
 The business world is too worried about the bottom line.
 It’s a “me” mentality.
-The reality is that, “we” is greater than “me”.
-Surprisingly, there is a far greater return on giving a portion of that fifty percent surplus as opposed to the alternative.
+The reality is that “we” is greater than “me.”
+Surprisingly, there is a far greater return on giving a portion of a surplus as opposed to the alternative.

 The return on giving as a good steward is a simple demonstration of social responsibility in the form of being a good example.
 Businesses are some of the most influential entities in the world.
-I’m talking world powers in some cases.
 Businesses shape and influence the world more so than any other entity.
-Businesses influence the evolution of humanity, innovation, cures, and culture.
+They influence the evolution of humanity, innovation, cures, and culture.
 With such power, resources, and influence comes great responsibility.
-Being aware of the platform that business provides should make business professionals all the more aware of their impact on the world around them.
+Being aware of the platform that businesses provide should make professionals all the more aware of their impact on the world around them.
 The choice is free to either take or give.
 Whether intentional or not, the actions of a business do change the world that that business operates within.

 Have you ever thought of a business as a world power?
 Have you ever thought of the power, resources, and influence that a business has within the world in which it operates?